 2023-24 & 2024-25 Cost Containment

-The district is facing a budget shortfall due to:
+The district has faced a budget shortfall due to:

 - The on-going financial impact caused by the pandemic, including decreased student enrollment in the 2020-21 school year.

 - The fact that state funding for education has not kept pace with inflation for several decades.
-To emphasize this point, the general education per pupil funding formula increased by only 2% for the current fiscal year.
+To emphasize this point, the general education per pupil funding formula increased by only 2% for the FY 2022-23.
 Special education has also been underfunded for decades.

-- Additional inflationary pressures for some operational functions impacting the district, such as the transportation budget increasing by about 13% in the current fiscal year.
+- Additional inflationary pressures for some operational functions impacting the district, such as the transportation budget increasing by about 13% in FY23.

-Last year, we shared that a multi-year cost containment process would be necessary to provide on-going, future stability to the school district’s General Fund budget.
-The cost containment process will allow us to:
+In the 2022-23 school year, we shared that a multi-year cost containment process would be necessary to provide on-going, future stability to the school district’s General Fund budget.
+The cost containment process has allowed us to:

 - Address a number of funding challenges, including decreased student enrollment, caused by the pandemic;